Keeping employees happy and motivated can be a challenge in any workplace, and is especially the case for contact centers.

 The Wheel of Appreciation is always there in the call center, reminding your agents of the customer satisfaction they’re aiming for in their work.
 It might sit there for weeks before someone gets a chance to spin it.
 That’s okay.
 You can keep the happy anticipation going by giving it a spin when you walk by or adding valuable prizes on the wheel.

 When that compliment comes in, make a big production of it.
 Call the winning agent to the wheel and point them to the spinner.
-Then, bring out the prize they spin up from your store of call center incentives and give it to them on the spot!
+Then, bring out the prize they spin up from your store of incentives and give it to them on the spot!

 11. Friday Barbecue

 Too often, people think of work as a place you go to do what you have to do to survive.
-Sometimes, though, it’s nice to think of work as a place you enjoy being in, too.
+Sometimes, though, it’s nice to think of work as a place you enjoy being in.
 Having days where you have fun after work provides great call center incentives.
 Try a themed food day, such as taco Tuesdays or barbecue Fridays.

-Because many call centers work outside of the 9 to 5 window, you might need to be creative about when to have your fun day activities.
+Because many contact centers work outside of the 9 to 5 window, you might need to be creative about when to have your fun day activities.
 If you need to, you can set it up to bridge the time before one shift goes home and after the next shift arrives.

 Have food ready when people show up.
-Add games or call center contest ideas and incentives to the mix for a great day that everyone will look forward to all week!
+Add games or contest ideas and call center incentives to the mix for a great day that everyone will look forward to all week.

 It’s always beneficial to recognize your top performers.
 Yet, there may be agents who do a good job without getting rewarded for it.
 Make sure everyone participates in the games with some hope of winning.
 Give call center incentives to people who may not be your star players.